Procedures

 Modern innovations in orthopaedic surgery have introduced a minimally invasive surgical technique in total hip replacement surgery.
 The direct anterior approach (DAA) has been widely adopted by orthopaedic surgeons across the world because of the several advantages that it yields over traditional hip replacement methods.

-This allows a faster recovery and reduces the risk of posterior dislocation of the hip.
+Preservation of muscles maintains leg strength and facilitates quick recovery.
+By Preserving all the posterior structures of the hip, it nullifies the risk of posterior hip dislocation.
 After the surgery, patients are allowed to kneel, squat, and cross their legs.
-Another advantage of the anterior approach is that surgeons can assess the lengths of both legs accurately using X-rays.
+Another advantage of the anterior approach is that surgeons can assess the lengths of both legs accurately using X-rays since patients are lying on their back rather than on their sides.

-- Muscles are pushed to the side during surgery
+Muscles are pushed to the side during surgery (muscle preservation)

-- Patients lying on their backs (supine) during surgery allows accurate assessment of leg length
+Patients lying on their backs (supine) during surgery allows for accurate assessment of leg length

 What are the risks with the anterior approach?